Health Food Radar

 Which Is a Thing

 There’s a $461 billion industry dedicated to helping you host your indigenous germs.
-Determining best practices is mostly a matter of hit and miss since a lot of the information out there is old or poorly qualified.
+Determining best practices is mostly a matter of hit-and-miss since a lot of the information out there is old or poorly qualified.
 Science is working hard to get all up in your tubes to figure out what is really going on up there so they can tell you what to do about it.
-So far, there are three practices they are mostly sure of: getting beneficial biotics into your gut is a good thing; killing them outright with antibiotics is a bad thing; your bacteria love a healthy host.
+So far, there are three practices they are mostly sure of getting beneficial biotics into your gut is a good thing; killing them outright with antibiotics is a bad thing; your bacteria love a healthy host.

 Before we go on, a little disclaimer: the author is not a scientist and in fact not really all that smart.
 While his journalistic chops are slightly more than adequate to research microbiome health, they aren’t good enough to grant him a medical license so maybe you should go see a doctor if you’re worried about your bacterial self.
 In fact, just go to a doctor anyway.